 Communities across the globe face locality specific climate-related challenges.
 These communities also have access to knowledge and observations that may be useful to scientists.
 We are currently developing a prototype for connecting and supporting dialog between local communities and scientists in the research process.

 Towards a better online platform

 We are continuously working on improving our website to make it a better place for everyone to find out about climate science and for Climanosco’s community to work efficiently towards making climate science accessible.
-Our future plans include the development of online tools to support the community using computer-based language analysis and translation.
+Our future plans include the development of computer-supported language translation to make our content accessible in different languages.